-The highlighted section of the image below represents the various ‘organs’ of our bodies that we will be looking at in this series—in particular the HEART and how it impacts the MIND.
+The highlighted section of the image below represents the various ‘organs’ of our bodies that we will be looking at in this article—in particular the HEART and how it impacts the MIND.

 1. Circumcision of the HEART

-The Bible states that — spiritually speaking, ALL human hearts have been created with a “foreskin” that covers them.
+The Bible states that — spiritually speaking, ALL hearts of both men and women have been created with a (spiritual) “foreskin” that covers them.
 God requires ALL of His people (both Jews and Christians) to personally remove these foreskins.
 The two scripture verses that follow identify what this foreskin represents.